What to Put on Your Homepage — Top 8 Must-Have Elements

 The color scheme also tells a story about your brand.
 Bright, colorful images can evoke playfulness, while darker tones can add professionalism to your website.
 It’s vital to pick multimedia that matches your tone, color palette, branding and packaging.

+One of the most vital parts of a website homepage is social proof.
 Social proof is a powerful way to tell people about the quality work done at your company, whether you have a large or small business.

 A large corporation may partner with other big brands like Microsoft and Apple.
 A small, local business may have hundreds of positive reviews.
 Both businesses use connections and reviews to leverage their product and showcase their expertise to potential clients.

-Keywords are vital for leveraging search engine optimization (SEO) on your homepage.
+Keywords are vital for leveraging search engine optimization (SEO) on your homepage content.
 It would be best to focus on a small set of powerful keywords where you want to rank.
 For example, a small donut shop could write “The Best Local Donuts You’ll Ever Taste,” but it would be more effective to include the donut shop location or other defining features.
 Finding and using targeted keywords on your home page can boost your website in the SERPs and make it easier to reach your desired audience.